Emma001code/DictionaryApp/README.md

 - **Responsive**: Works on mobile, tablet, and desktop

 ## Importance of the App
-- **Free Teacher**:users get to know about unfamiliar english word, especially for non-English speaking countries
+- **Free Teacher**: Users get to know about unfamiliar english word, especially for non-English speaking countries
-- **Words Pronounciation Integration** Some english word are tricky and difficult to pronounce, mini oxford offers a solution.
+- **Words Pronounciation Integration**: Some english word are tricky and difficult to pronounce, mini oxford offers a solution.

 ## Technologies
 - HTML5, CSS3, JavaScript